IstoraMandiri/yaml-i18n-manager/README.md

 - English updates a google translated item - get new google translation
 - English updates a human translation - add a flag
 - Content structure changes - use english hash to migrate

+## TODO

+- Get rid of CSV stuff; use YAML instead (with comments)
+- Option for Markdown